WadeReeves/pinteresting/README.md

-# One Month Rails
+# Wade Reeves codes with Rudy on Rails

-This is the pinteresting sample application
+This is one of many projects.
+I'm looking forward to starting my career as a Ruby on Rails Developer.

 By [Wade Reeves]